-1. For SSE/SSE2/SSE3 instructions, the first operand is generally a source operand that becomes the destination operand.
+For SSE/SSE2/SSE3/SSE4.1 instructions, the first operand is generally a source operand that becomes the destination operand.
+For AVX instructions, the first source operand is usually the 2nd operand in a non-destructive source syntax.
 Within the Result column, the x87 FPU notation also applies to the FISTTP instruction in SSE3; the SSE3 notation applies to the SIMD floating-point instructions.